 Me: That’s a great question!
-(Before I answer that I will first say to the reader that I was trained in Deep Tissue Massage by Art Riggs and his program is part of the Morales Method®.
+(Before I answer that I will first say to the reader that I was trained in Deep Tissue Massage by Art Riggs.
 I was influenced by his training to seek further training as a Structural Integration practitioner).
 I do know that one of the main goals of Deep Tissue training is to be able to work deeper layers of tissue in an effective manner.
 Proper body mechanics and proper palpation techniques may or may not be part of the instructor’s curriculum.
 These goals however are not just isolated to Deep Tissue Massage.
 Many other modalities offer this type of training.
 Why is Deep Tissue Massage so often sought by employers and clients?

-The reason is popularity.
+The reasons are popularity and lack of education on the variety of modalities available.
 Both employers and clients have heard the term Deep Tissue Massage for decades and feel this is what they need to ‘get the job done’.
-They may not know of other modalities who don’t employ the term but employ the principles and techniques to ‘get the job done’.
+They may not know of other modalities who don’t employ the term, but employ the principles and techniques to ‘get the job done’.

 So, the next time someone asks you, “Do you know Deep Tissue” say yes, because you do.
 The next time a potential employer asks you “Have you taken a Deep Tissue class” tell them you have been trained in the Morales Method® and you know how to work myo-fascial tissue effectively and deeply and how to problem solve client issues.
 Your class may not have been called “Deep Tissue” but you can work the tissue deeply and effectively!

-To my reader, I want to be clear that I am not putting down any other deep tissue training.
+To my reader, I want to be clear that I am not putting down any other deep tissue training (we have fantastic Deep Tissue training available through the Morales Method® and an amazing book on Amazon as well).
 Students will find plenty of knowledge wherever they seek it.
 The purpose of this article is to start to question the paradigm that only one way of working meets certain needs.
 Instead of asking, “What modality will my client or employer like to see on my resume” we should be asking, “How can the techniques/what I’ve learned from the modalities I’ve trained in help my client”.
 This is a paradigm shift I’m seeking to make.